 World Diabetes Day: The way people with diabetes eat can improve their health

-There isn't one meal plan that will work for everyone with diabetes.
-The best approach is to seek the guidance of a diabetes educator and/ or nutritionist to learn how to prepare practical, tasty, balanced dishes that work best for you and your diabetes management.
-The habit and the ability to cook healthy meals with good nutritional quality is vital to your health bringing many benefits.
-Eating well is an important step in self-care.
-Keep in mind, change doesn't happen overnight and it's unrealistic to expect perfection in your diet.
-Set a goal of cooking at least one dinner at home each week and then gradually work your way up.
+There is not one meal plan that will work for everyone with diabetes.
+The best approach is to seek the guidance of a diabetes educator and/ or nutritionist to learn how to prepare practical, tasty, balanced dishes that work best for you, your lifestyle and your diabetes management.
+The ability to cook healthy meals as regularly as possible with good nutritional quality is vital to your health and wellness.
+Eating well is an important step in self-care but aim for progress, rather than perfection.
+Life happens and we need to allow ourselves a little flexibility.
+For example, set a goal of cooking at least two to three dinners at home each week and then gradually work your way up.
 Every step you take toward improving your health is worth it!
 When you do have a bad day, do not beat yourself up – you are always only a meal away from a healthy choice!